debbiemarkslab/priority-viruses/README.md

 We find marked differences in performance of these models on viruses relative to non-viral proteins.
 For viral proteins, we find alignment-based models perform on par with PLMs though with predictable differences in which model is better for a particular function or virus depending on data available.
 We define confidence metrics for both alignment-based models and PLMs that indicate when additional sequence or structural data may be needed for accurate predictions and to guide model selection in the absence of available data for evaluation.
 We use these metrics to inform the development a confidence-weighted hybrid model that builds on the strength of each approach, adapts to the quality of data available, and outperforms either of the best alignment or PLM models alone.

 ## Data
 The [viral DMS substitutions](https://github.com/debbiemarkslab/priority-viruses/tree/main/data/viral_dms_substitutions) folder contains 45 curated and standardized viral deep mutational scans (DMS), listed in [reference file](https://github.com/debbiemarkslab/priority-viruses/blob/main/data/reference_files/viral_dms_reference.csv).
-The [viral DMS structures](https://github.com/debbiemarkslab/priority-viruses/tree/main/data/viral_dms_structures) folder contains AlphaFold3 structures of all of the base sequences.
+The [viral DMS structures](https://github.com/debbiemarkslab/priority-viruses/tree/main/data/viral_dms_structures) folder contains AlphaFold structures of all of the base sequences.
 The sequences and structures are used as inputs to the models below.

-To model the 40 priority and prototype RNA viral pathogens from the [WHO](https://cdn.who.int/media/docs/default-source/consultation-rdb/prioritization-pathogens-v6final.pdf?sfvrsn=c98effa7_7&download=true), sequence and folded structures are also collected.
+To model the 40 priority and prototype RNA viral pathogens from the [WHO](https://cdn.who.int/media/docs/default-source/consultation-rdb/prioritization-pathogens-v6final.pdf?sfvrsn=c98effa7_7&download=true), sequence and folded structures are also collected of the antigens.

 ## Models
 Our analysis includes models from the following papers.